 After having made our base in Potsdam, we were an easy 30 minute train ride from Berlin.
 And Berlin is as cool a city as we visited in our travels.
 Unlike Potsdam, most cafe, museum, theater, and store employees speak English.
 So that was an added bonus.
 When in Potsdam, we either had to rely on our skill of miming and charades or simply make sure we had a Freeman with us.
 Their entire family of 5 is fluent in German.
 I forgot to mention that they are Americans.
 After feeling called to help launch a church, specifically its music ministry, they moved to Germany 2+ years ago.
 They fully submersed themselves into German culture by learning the language through 8-hour, 5-day-a-week German classes.
 Hardcore.
 Impressive.
 Badass.

-We now consider The Freemans to be some of our closest friends.
+We now consider The Freemans dear friends.
 And that was after 1 month of total togetherness!
 You spend 30 days with anyone and you get to know each other well.
-Neither of us ever had a ‘we gotta get some space’ moment.
+Neither of us ever had a 'we gotta get some space' moment.
 It was unbelievable.
 We were just pleased they still liked us after that much time together.
 LOL!